jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 Physical design depends on DBMS-specific features; see [notes on DBMS software.](DBMS.html)

+- Finally, in the **physical design phase,** the database designer produces software-specific instructions for implementing the database.
+The goal is to provide all the information necessary to build a database that takes advantage of features (like indexes) from the chosen platform.

 ### Indexing & performance

 Build indexes for the most commonly searched fields (PK indexed by default; indexing reduces write speed).